qutip/qutip/doc/guide/guide-visualization.rst

     In [1]: plt.show()

-For a slightly more advanced example, where the density matrix propagator is calculated from the dynamics of a system defined by its Hamiltonian and collapse operators using the function :func:`qutip.propagator.propagator`, see :ref:`exadvanced53`.
+For a slightly more advanced example, where the density matrix propagator is calculated from the dynamics of a system defined by its Hamiltonian and collapse operators using the function :func:`qutip.propagator.propagator`, see notebook "Time-dependent master equation: Landau-Zener transitions" on the tutorials section on the QuTiP web site.